-Bindweed Convolvulus arvensis.
-Introduced from Eurasia.
+Bindweed (Convolvulus arvensis) Introduced from Eurasia.
 Ranked among the dozen worst perennial weeds in the world.
-Roots go 6’ deep, can lie in the soil for 30 years and still germinate.
+Roots go 6’ deep, can be dormant in the soil for 30 years and still germinate.
 Also called wild morning glory.
-Control by increasing organic matter in the soil.
+Control by increasing organic matter in the soil and keep removing all pieces of the plant from the soil.

 Q: I have Bindweed growing in my garden and fruit orchard in New Mexico.
 The trees in the orchard were raised organically in root sacks.
 Various recommendations suggest strong chemicals.
 P.B., New Mexico.